How mobility allows a Seattle restaurant mogul to capture inspiration and stay connected

 “I love the flexibility of being able to work in many different places,” says Derschang.

 She relies heavily on her mobile device while traveling for a variety of different things, including staying engaged with business goings-on.
 “I’m trying to stay on top of emails, making notes, and checking news.
 And like everyone, I use my phone as a navigation device, to find a ride, and even to book an exercise class while traveling.”

-She also uses it to information gather—an important part of staying relevant within the restaurant landscape.
+She also uses it to gather information—an important part of staying relevant within the restaurant landscape.
 “Having my phone is key,” she says.
 “I’m constantly taking photographs of things that inspire me, whether it’s to show my team, or to remind myself, or to post to my Instagram.”
 And being able to access email via mobile device means she can share inspiration in a more organized way: “I frequently just text things as I see them, but I do like to gather images in an email to send to a larger group, too.”
 Always on the lookout for what’s new and noteworthy, she understands that keeping things fresh is critical.
 “There’s more pressure to succeed in today’s market.
 There are so many restaurants and bars; you need to stand out to be successful.”

 “Local Mobility” is also essential to growing Derschang’s business